 There will be a delicious and healthy reasonably priced lunch available.
 Proceeds from the lunch will go to the Onalaska Alliance to help support our community.

 Need to know when upcoming local events are?
 Be sure to check out our Comunity Calendar.
 It has information about upcoming meetings and events.
 There is a permanent link at the bottom left of every page on this web site.
 Also be sure to look over our Business, Community Resources and Partnerships pages.
 Links to those resources are at the top of every page.
 Help support your local businesses and organizations.
 If your business, organization or group would like to be included on our web site or Community Calendar.
 Send us an email.

 The OCYC is still in need of volunteers.
 We need a couple of people to help with Wednesdays, 3pm to 8pm and Friday 3pm to 6pm.
 Send an email to firstname.lastname@example.org or call/text Paul at 360-304-2416.

-We hold our monthly public meeting the first Tuesday of every month at the Onalaska Community Youth Center at 5:30pm.
+We hold our monthly community meeting the first Tuesday of every month at the Onalaska Community Youth Center at 6:00pm.
 If you are interested in getting involved with our community or just want to come and sit in on one of our meetings.
 You are welcome to join us.
-Our December public meeting will have two speakers.
-Kate Cherrington from the Volunteer Center of Lewis County Coordinator, United Way of Lewis County and Andy Skinner, the Executive Director of the Lewis County Historical Museum.